Aella (writer): Career

+Conferences

+At Manifest 2023, a prediction market conference in Berkeley, Aella led a live-polling session.
+She also presented on data-driven sex parties at Hereticon.

+In October 2025, she co-organized the inaugural SlutCon with podcasters Pandora and Chesed.
+The three-day event in California's East Bay drew about 220 people, mostly men, for workshops and exercises in flirting and relationships.
+She gave its opening address.

 Personal life

 Aella grew up in Idaho as the oldest of three daughters of conservative parents who were part of a community of fundamentalist Christians; their family name has been withheld in media coverage for privacy reasons.
 Her father was a well-known evangelist and radio host.
 According to Aella, she was homeschooled except for three months spent in public high school, which she was withdrawn from "because I had access to computers without parental supervision."

-After moving out at 17, Aella briefly attended college in northern Idaho but ran out of money after a semester.
+After moving out at 17, Aella briefly attended college in northern Idaho but ran out of money before completing her first semester.
 She then worked at a factory, which required her to wake up around 4 a.m. and often work more than 50 hours a week.
 She lived with five roommates, slept on a mattress, and made $10 an hour.
 After quitting her factory job, Aella became a camgirl due to lack of money.
 Her two younger sisters have also worked as camgirls, performing without nudity.

-Aella has said she has "libertarian-leaning" political views who has said, "I like capitalism."
+Aella has said she has "libertarian-leaning" political views, and has said that "I like capitalism."
+She has advocated decriminalizing sex work, arguing that it would make it easier for workers to seek police assistance.
 She describes herself as a member of the rationalist community.
 She joined in 2015, after dating someone interested in LessWrong.

-In 2024, a Sankey diagram made by Aella showing the participants in her birthday party gang bang gained popularity online.
+A Sankey diagram that Aella made about the selection of participants for her February 2024 birthday gang bang later became an internet meme.